Building REST APIs quickly using PostgREST

 PostgREST is a standalone web server that turns your PostgreSQL database directly into a RESTful API.
 The structural constraints and permissions in the database determine the API endpoints and operations.
 CRUD endpoints (create, read, update and delete) no longer need to be manually created, which reduces the complexity of backend systems.

-There are several ways to install PostgREST (Binary OS source, Docker, and docker-compose, Deploying to Heroku).
+There are several ways to install PostgREST (Binary OS source, Docker, and docker-compose).
 We’ll use Docker containers.
-We will create a docker-compose YAML file containing all the instructions to run the services PostgreSQL database, PostgREST, and Swagger OpenAPI.
+We will create a Docker Compose YAML file containing all the instructions to run the PostgreSQL database, PostgREST, and Swagger OpenAPI services.

 # docker-compose.yml